-As the application provides no connection to a person or event in national or state history or to an event in local history, applying this criterion raises the question about what qualifies as an "important person" in local history.
+The Historic Preservation Commission found that the Bills House is associated with important people in local history.
 The house was built for Grace and Frank L. Bills.
 Grace Bills was an officer of the Illinois Federation of Women's Clubs and a member of the Daughters of the American Revolution.
 Frank Bills had a watch and jewelry shop, served as an Urbana postmaster for approximately four years, and then went into the telephone business, installing exchanges, and as a manager for Bell Telephone Company.
 According to the application, the Bills were part of Urbana's high society and their activities were often reported in the local newspapers.
-The application also documents important people associated with the subject property before it was subdivided and before the house in question was built.
-(See Exhibit D: Application, page 5, for more information.)

-City staff does not find a clear demonstration that the Bills House is associated with an important person in local history.
-The application presumes media coverage connotes significance, but the information provided in the application does not support this.
-The information provided regarding the Bills does not demonstrate a specific contribution to Urbana's history which would qualify the Bills as important in local history.
+City staff do not find a clear demonstration that the Bills House is associated with an important person in local history.
+Staff feels that the information regarding the Bills does not demonstrate a specific contribution to Urbana's history which would qualify the Bills as having sufficient importance to designate their house as a local landmark based on this criterion.